Return buck to Meteorite List

 Volatile matter vaporised?

-White dirt was thought
+White dirt was proof of rub

-signs of plasterboard of ceiling.
+with plasterboard of the ceiling.

 |Maximum Fragment A||Fusion crust is